-GENERATION passes in the public mind as a long period.
+A generation passes in the public mind as a long period.
 A college generation is a different matter.
-One follows another very rapidly, and with each succeeding one the recent past becomes more and more indistinct and its achievements and characteristics lose reality and pass into the realm of tradition.
-This has happened in the case of the first president of the University, who at the age of thirtyfour was officially elected to the position.
+One follows another very rapidly and with each succeeding one the recent past becomes more and more indistinct and its achievements and characteristics lose reality and pass into the realm of tradition.
+This has happened in the case of the first president of the University. who at the age of thirty four was officially elected to the position.
 In less than a normal generation President Harper has become practically a myth to the present college world.
 There are even young students at the University who do not know for whom the great memorial library building is named.
-Among others, the knowledge may be widespread that he was a man with profound educational insight and imagination, seconded with organizing genius, creative energy, tremendous vitality and industry, and extraordinary skill as a teacher.
+Among others, the knowledge may be widespread that he was a man with profound educational insight and imagination seconded with organizing genius, creative energy, tremendous vitality and industry, and extraordinary skill as a teacher.
 But other traits, perhaps more human but which contributed to his success and also to the devotion and affection which he won from his associates, have passed almost wholly into the shadows.
 A few incidents showing these traits are worth noting.
-Although bred simply, and modest in his personal habits, he craved satisfaction for his aesthetic tastes in music and other forms of art.
-As a youth he played the cornet in his hometown band; and, even at the beginning of the University, he encouraged the establishment of an orchestra by the students.
+Although bred simply and modest in his personal habits, he craved satisfaction for his aesthetic tastes in music and forms As a youth he played the cornet in his home town band and, even at the beginning of the University, encouraged the establishment of an orchestra by the students.
 He not infrequently referred to his hope that the University might some day have a great graduate school of music under the direction of Theodore Thomas.
-He had a fine piano in his home; and friends, sometimes world-renowned musicians, often came to play to him.
-Even modest skill served to meet his craving, as the following note shows:
+He had a fine piano in his home, and friends, sometimes world-renowned musicians, often came to play to him.
+Even modest college modeled to a street to state.
+The Tollege delication men and ally a method to the breaken outless out a track a trackers -the or a last when him and see should the state of the second to be I rough skill served to meet his craving as the following note shows: